mcx/BundleTrack/README.md

 - Finally, the results will be saved in `/tmp/BundleTrack/`

-- For evaluating on the entire NOCS Dataset (by default this will add perturbation to the initial ground-truth pose), run
+- For evaluating on the entire NOCS Dataset, [download the converted text pose files from here](https://archive.cs.rutgers.edu/archive/a/2021/pracsys/2021_iros_bundletrack/real_test_text.tar.gz), and put it like `NOCS/gts/real_test_text`.
+Then run (**NOTE that this will add noise to perturb the initial ground-truth pose for evaluation as explained in the paper**)
   ```
   python scripts/eval_nocs.py --nocs_dir [PAHT TO NOCS]  --results_dir [PATH TO THE RUNNING OUTPUTS]
   ```